 Your Body is Your Resource

-Our most powerful skill and commodity is our attention.
+Our greatest commodity is our attention.
 Internal Dynamics is attention management via physical awareness.
 Increasing the various dimensions of mental focus and physical awareness, not by just sitting but through physical challenges that expand our knowledge of ourselves.
 Unaware of our balance and the subtle adjustments our bodies make under the constant pressure of gravity, we are vulnerable mentally, emotionally and physically.

 Structure and Balance